7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 2. Cherry Garden at Mandarin Oriental Singapore

-Cherry Garden at Mandarin Oriental Singapore Image: Cherry Garden
+Cherry Garden Mandarin Oriental Review

 • Best for